isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-rusted-metal/index.md

 Regardless of the topcoat, you want to apply, this converter matches well with nearly all the topcoats available in the market to protect the metal gadgets and equipment.
 Additionally, this converter also acts a sealant for most surfaces protecting water penetration into the surface thereby preventing any further spread of any rust available.

-Pros:
-- No sanding is required
-- Good rust neutralizer
-- Has faster penetration
-- Available in many options
-- Compatible with many other brands
-- A good sealant
+Pros: - No sanding is required - Good rust neutralizer - Has faster penetration - Available in many options - Compatible with many other brands - A good sealant

-Cons:
-- Costly
+Cons: - Costly

+> See Also: > Painting your Metal Building

 ##  Conclusion